paranext/paranext-core/extensions/src/platform-home/assets/descriptions/description-en.md

-Extension template for Platform.Bible.
-Powered by webpack.
+Home screen extension for Platform.Bible.

-This is a webpack project template pre-configured to build a Platform.Bible extension.
-It contains the bare minimum of what an extension needs.
+This extension will be a landing page when Platform.Bible opens, and will let the user quickly navigate to their projects and resources.